-Figure 1 is an example of the minimum information required on a CE grade mark for untreated machine graded timber.
+Figure 1 is an example of the minimum information required on a CE grade mark for untreated machine graded timber (from EN 14081-1).

-FIGURE 1 - EXAMPLE OF THE MINIMUM CE MARKING GRADE MARK REQUIREMENTS a) Producer identification;

-- b) Letter 'M' to signify machine graded;

-- c) Identification number of notified body;

-- d) Strength class (e.g. C24) or grade and grading standard;

-- e) If appropriate "DRY GRADED" (1); and

-- f) Code number to identify documentation.

-- (1) Note: 'KD' is acceptable as appropriate and is crossreferenced to "Dry Graded" in the 'Accompanying Commercial Document' (ACD)
+- a) Producer identification; - b) Symbol 'M' to signify machine graded; - c) Identification number of Notified Body; - d) Strength class (e.g. C24) or grade and grading standard; and - e) Seasoning symbol 'DG' or alternative symbol (1). - (1) Note: "KD" is acceptable for lumber dried prior to grading so that the requirements related to drygraded lumber are fully met but must be defined by the manufacturer in the documentation accompanying the product.

-16.4.1 ITEMS THAT MUST APPEAR ON CLSAB/NLGA MEMBER GRADE STAMP FOR CE MARKING
+16.4.1 ITEMS THAT MUST APPEAR ON CLSAB ACCREDITED AGENCY / NLGA MEMBER GRADE STAMP FOR CE MARKING